rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 #### Leviathan

 Leviathan is the great dragon, the serpent, often represented as an ouroboros.
+Leviathan is often associated with Satan, and also a primordial chaos.

 In Job, God speaks of Leviathan as an obedient pet, which is indicative of the relationship of fallen angels to the God most high.